Vajpayee death anniversary: President Kovind, PM Modi pay tributes to BJP stalwart

 प्रधानमंत्री श्री @narendramodi ने श्रद्धेय अटल बिहारी वाजपेयी जी की प्रथम पुण्यतिथि पर 'सदैव अटल' स्मारक में उन्हें श्रद्धांजलि अर्पित की। pic.twitter.com/1GrZ2Y2fiD— BJP (@BJP4India) August 16, 2019

-Former prime minister Vajpayee, one of India's most charismatic leaders who led the nation through several crises and held together a tenuous coalition with his inclusive politics, died on August 16, 2018, after a period of prolonged illness.
+Former prime minister Vajpayee, one of India's most charismatic leaders who led the nation through several crises and held together with a tenuous coalition with his inclusive politics, died on August 16, 2018, after a period of prolonged illness.

 Vajpayee, a bachelor, is survived by his adopted daughter.